Richard-Ott/UnSteadyCalculator/readme.md

 	algorithm and profile selection applies here, while priors and scenario flags are set directly in the user input section of the script.

-* 'inversion_build_config': Stores algorithm defaults and profile-specific tuning settings.
-Keep priors and scenario selection in the main run scripts.

-* 'inversion_run_sampler': Backend sampler dispatcher used by both run scripts.
-	It runs either HMC or GWMCMC based on the selected algorithm.

-* 'Isolines_10Be_14C_stepchange': Calculates the analytical solution for erosion rate acceleration and a range of plausible times for the step change.
-Remember 1 samples --> 2 equations and three unknowns (e1,e2,t), and hence all solutions lie on a line.
+* 'Isolines_10Be_14C': Calculates the analytical solution for step and spike scenarios.
+Remember: 1 samples --> 2 equations and three unknowns (e1,e2,t), and hence all parameter combinations follow a line, which this script calculates.

-* 'Isolines_10Be_14C_spike': same analytical solutions for spike model

 ## Inversion sampler
 This toolbox supports two inversion samplers: